About Me

 Recent News:

-• New preprint on arXiv!
-A Volume-Renormalized Mass for Asymptotically Hyperbolic Manifolds (with Mattias Dahl and Klaus Kröncke).
+New preprint on arXiv: The Volume-Renormalized Mass from a Hamiltonian Perspective (with Mattias Dahl and Klaus Kröncke).

 Find Me Online